First Prize $200

 For each poem submitted, create a separate 2-page document.

 Page 1 is the poem.
-The student’s name should not appear wiht their poem.
+Student’s name should not appear with their poem.

 Page 2 should include the following information:

 - Home phone if available

 - Grade level

 - Name of teacher

 Students use Google Docs to submit poems to their teacher.

 Each English teacher collects the students’ poems in a folder.
 The folder name should include the teacher’s name and the name of the school.

 At the end of the submission period, teachers will send their class folders to: firstname.lastname@example.org